kraglalbert/kraglalbert.github.io/about.md

 I did my first software internship in summer 2018 at a small but fast-growing adtech company, which was a great experience.
 I learned a lot in the span of a few months and got a glimpse into what the real world of software development was like.
 It was around this time I decided to switch into Software Engineering as well, and I've had no regrets so far.

-I'll also be a Software Engineer Intern at Facebook this upcoming summer, which I'm super excited about!
+I was a Software Engineer Intern at Facebook this past summer at their Menlo Park office, and I'll be returning as an intern in Seattle next summer.

 <br>
 #### music: